markjnkim/es_mod/02-css/content/lesson-5-pretty-css.md

 }
 ```

-> **Pro-Tip:** The Chrome DevTools allow you to toggle these states on and off, making it easier to style and debug them:
+> **Pro Tip:** The Chrome DevTools allow you to toggle these states on and off, making it easier to style and debug them:
 >
 > ![dev tools](./assets/lesson-5/800-devtools.png)

-Using the `:focus` state, we can also visually highlight the form input that the user is currently in.
+Using the `:focus` state, we can also visually highlight the form input that the user is currently typing in.
 Let's try this:

 ```css
 /* update existing rule with this declaration */